2003 Brent East by-election

-A by-election for the United Kingdom parliamentary constituency of Brent East on 18 September 2003, following the death of Labour Party MP Paul Daisley on 18 June that year.
-It was won by the Liberal Democrat candidate Sarah Teather.
+A by-election for the United Kingdom parliamentary constituency of Brent East was held on 18 September 2003, following the death of Labour Party MP Paul Daisley on 18 June that year.
+It was won by the Liberal Democrat candidate Sarah Teather, who gained the seat from Labour with a large swing of 29%.

-The Liberal Democrats held the seat in the 2005 general election.
+Commentators linked the result to anger from traditional voters over the Iraq War, as well as to the private sector's involvement in public services.
+The Liberal Democrats would go on to hold the seat in the 2005 general election.

 Result

 The turnout was 36.23%.
 Liberal Democrat candidate Sarah Teather won with 39.12% of the vote, which was a swing of 29% from Labour.
 This was the largest swing from Labour to a Liberal or Liberal Democrat candidate since the Bermondsey by-election in 1983.
-Commentators linked the result to anger from traditional voters over the Iraq War, as well as to the private sector's involvement in public services.